dtleal/rest-store-flask/README.md

-# My awesome REST API
+# A simple REST API store using Flask

 ## Instalation